aletje/Data-Modeling-with-Apache-Cassandra/Readme.md

 - Created a non-relational database in Apache Cassandra
 - Created an ETL-pipeline for pre-processing CSV files

-### Essential concepts when data modeling with Apache Cassandra:
+#### Essential concepts data modeling with Apache Cassandra:
-- Understand what queries you need to support
-- Model the tables to satisfy these queries
+- Understanding what queries to support and model the tables to satisfy these queries
 - One table per one query is an acceptable approach